In 2024, the top 10% of earners owned roughly 66% of the total wealth in the United States, while the bottom 50% had 2.5%.

 What Is the Cooperative Business Model?

 A cooperative business or co-op is an autonomous association of individuals who collectively and democratically own and operate a business.
-The people who benefit from the cooperative’s products or services also own the business.
+Simply put, the people who benefit from the cooperative’s products or services also own the business.
 Instead of a few shareholders controlling the company, every co-op member has a say and share of the profits.

 The primary purpose of a cooperative is to serve its members and the community in which it operates.
 Most co-ops are not-for-profit organizations, meaning they exist to benefit the people involved and not just to make a profit.
 Therefore, the majority of profits go toward fulfilling the community’s social, economic and cultural needs.
 When a co-op does well, it benefits the community as a whole.
 A successful cooperative business can provide employment, investment opportunities and collaborative growth to its community.

-There are several advantages of a cooperative business, especially considering all the good it does for the community, employees and members.
+A cooperative business has several advantages, especially considering all the good it does for the community, employees and members.
 In case you’re not already convinced, here’s a list of cooperative advantages:

 1. Equal Status for Members